EngAliMAhdi/EngAliMAhdi/README.md

 ---

-### ✨ Highlights
+## ✨ Highlights
-- 🔹 Building full systems, not just UI
+- 🔹 Build full systems, not just UI
-- 🔹 Focused on clean code and real-world applications
+- 🔹 Strong in backend logic + modern frontend design
-- 🔹 Passionate about backend logic + modern frontend
+- 🔹 Experience building **live production systems**
-- 🔹 Aiming to share knowledge on YouTube soon
+- 🔹 Focused on clean code, scalability, and maintainability

 ---

-### 💬 A Quote I Believe In
+## 💬 Quote I Believe In
 > *“Code is like humor.
 When you have to explain it, it’s bad.”*

 ---

-### ⭐ Support My Work
+## ⭐ Support My Work
-If you like what I do, don’t forget to **star ⭐ repositories**, it means a lot!
+If you like what I do, **star ⭐ my repositories** — it means a lot!